TCS London Marathon 2026

 The iconic event that needs no introduction.
 Raising tens of millions pounds for charity every year, and seeing tens of thousands of runners cross the finish line, The London Marathon is one of the most iconic and coveted events in the running calendar.

 SARSAS is thrilled to have two places in the event for 2026.
-Could you join #TeamSARSAS and make a profound difference for survivors?
+The deadline to apply to run for #TeamSARSAS was Friday 11th July and we received lots of applications from people keen to make a profound difference for survivors.
+We’re looking forward to thoroughly reading all the applications and selecting our team.

 Date: Sunday, 26th April 2026